Assistant Regional Manager for Major Gift Planning

-The Assistant Manager of Major Gift Planning is responsible for closing new annual gifts and meeting budgeted contributions income each year, and to do so by building stronger relationships with donors so that income will increase in the future.
+The Assistant Regional Manager of Major Gift Planning is responsible for closing new annual gifts and meeting budgeted contributions income each year, and to do so by building stronger relationships with donors so that income will increase in the future.
 The assistant manager meets with donors and planned giving prospects in their respective regions, builds relationships with those donors, solicits those donors, and then stewards those donors in such a way that makes them more likely to renew and increase support in future years.
-Responsibilities require traveling 60-70% of the time, and working from a home office located in the Northeast.
+Responsibilities require traveling 60-70% of the time, and working from a home office located either in California, Texas, or the New England region.

-- Work closely with Assistant Director of Major Gift Planning and Heritage Legacy Society to maximize potential of region served.
+•Work closely with Assistant Director of Major Gift Planning to maximize potential of region served.

 Job Type: FullTime